patbi/See-Docs_Handbook/README.md

 # Our Company Handbook
-*A Collaborative Handbook for our Team & Community*
+*A Collaborative Handbook for our SeeDoc Team & Community*

-This `handbook` has gone through a number of changes over the years and this version is no exception!
-This version _should_ be the most "usable" as there's only a few pages to review (and update...)!

 This repository serves these purposes: